mkruisbrink/mkruisbrink.github.io/_posts/2022-08-08-installing-base-R.md

 In this guide I'm going to show you how to install R (base) for Windows.
 R is an open-source software environment for statistical computing and graphics that runs on Windows, Mac OS, and many UNIX platforms.
 With the base installation of R you are able to interact with the R language through the *Command Line Interface* (CLI).

 >
 If you want a dedicated *Graphical User Interface* (GUI) there are other options such as RStudio, which is an *Integrated Developer Environment* (IDE).
+I highly recommend using RStudio to work with R.

 ## Base R installation (Windows)